YasiruR/dht/README.md

 successor: "compute-2-1"
 successor_port: ""
 ```
 NOTE: Ports can be given null if they are same as the corresponding node
 4. Run the executable file

+## Tester

+A separate testing client is implemented and can be found in tester directory to
+test this distributed key-value store.
+Follow the steps mentioned below to execute
+tester.

+1. `cd tester/`
+2. `go build`
+3. Move this executable file to a node in the cluster
+4. `./tester <HTTP_method_type> <host:port> <number_of_requests>`
+  Note: HTTP method type should either be GET or PUT

 ## Todo